-Enter any payments made when you filed your original return and any subsequent payments that were applied to your 2015 tax liability.
-You can view your payment history on Taxpayer Access Point (TAP), available at revenue.mt.gov.
+Enter any payments made when you filed your original return and any subsequent payments that were applied to your 2016 tax liability.
+You can view your payment history on TransAction Portal (TAP), at revenue.mt.gov.

 Line 62 - Previously Issued Refunds